 Most importantly, they are suitable for framing.
 Once framed they can make even better gifts than books.
 They can be seen as an artifact halfway between a book and an artwork, and, in fact, can be more than a little of both.

-We invite you to browse through our “gallery.”
-Even if you do not particularly enjoy or read poetry, you may be struck by how attractive, even impressive, many of them can be.
+Even if you do not particularly enjoy or read poetry, you may be struck by how attractive, even impressive, many broadsides can be.
 We have several on our wall here at home, and would have more if we had more room for them.